Finite-Time Analysis of Gradient Descent for Shallow Transformers: INTRODUCTION

-Parallel to these developments for Transformers, new techniques have sharpened finite-time analyses for recurrent architectures~\citep{cayci2024rnngd,cayci2024recnpg}. \citet{cayci2024rnngd} prove nonasymptotic convergence of gradient descent for IndRNNs with dramatically improved width requirements—most notably, width scaling only \emph{logarithmically} in the sample size $n$.
-Their proof is organized around norm-constrained \emph{transportation mappings} that represent the target dynamical system in the RKHS induced by the RNN’s NTK, tying random-feature ideas to near-initialization training~\citep{rahimi2008randomfeatures,ji2019ntktransport}.
-Together with a projection step that keeps the gradient-descent iterates near initialization, they obtain finite-sample, finite-width convergence.
-The bounds also make explicit the price of \emph{long-term dependencies}: beyond a cutoff governed by the activation’s Lipschitz constant, both iteration complexity and the required width can grow exponentially with the sequence length $T$.
+Parallel to these developments for Transformers, recent work has sharpened finite-time analyses for recurrent architectures~\citep{cayci2024rnngd,cayci2024recnpg}.
+In particular, \citet{cayci2024rnngd} prove nonasymptotic convergence of gradient descent for independently recurrent neural networks (IndRNNs, \citealp{li_independently_2018}) with width scaling only \emph{logarithmically} in the sample size $n$, using transportation mappings to represent targets in the associated kernel function space.
+Their bounds also quantify the cost of \emph{long-term dependencies}: beyond an activation-controlled cutoff, both the required width and iteration complexity can grow exponentially with the sequence length~$T$.

-In this paper, building on techniques from \citet{cayci2024rnngd}, we analyze a shallow multi-head Transformer trained by projected gradient descent algorithms (\textsc{ProjGD} and \textsc{ProjSGD}) in the near-initialization regime while preserving the nonlinearity of the attention layer.
-We address the nonlinearity and nonconvexity of the problem by working with projected updates that keep parameters in a small neighborhood of initialization.
-In this regime, a transportation-mapping viewpoint links the random features model induced at initialization to the NTK linearization and provides uniform control of the linearization error.
-We then exploit an explicit gradient characterization of the attention pathway to obtain optimization bounds independent of sequence length $T$.
+In this paper, building on techniques from \citet{cayci2024rnngd}, we analyze a shallow multi-head Transformer trained by gradient descent in the near-initialization regime while preserving the nonlinearity of the attention layer.
 The main contributions of this work can be highlighted as follows:

 \textbullet 6pt\textbf{Preserving attention nonlinearity with multiple heads.} Unlike the approaches discussed above that remove or linearize softmax, or that enforce degeneracy via the scaling $\beta = m^{-1}$, our analysis retains the \emph{genuine attention nonlinearity} and allows independent heads.